wayfair-archive/brickkit-ios/README.md

 # BrickKit is a delightful layout library for iOS and tvOS.
 It is written entirely in Swift!

+## Deprecated

+BrickKit is being phased out at Wayfair, and therefore we will not be maintaining it further.

 With BrickKit, you can create complex and responsive layouts in a simple way.
 It's easy to use and easy to extend.
 Create your own reusable bricks and behaviors.